4WD Modifications - Tech Torque

 Five years ago we’d have laughed if someone said 4WD diesel engines are higher-maintenance and more likely to break down than petrols, but that’s the situation today.
 The latest diesels are high-maintenance and fragile.

-RANGE EXTENDED ELECTRIC 4WDS ARE COMING
+HYBRIDS AND RANGE EXTENDED ELECTRIC 4WDS ARE COMING

 Big design changes are coming faster than most people think.